CHOOSING A NEURO OCCUPATIONAL THERAPIST

 It makes sense to ask how many years’ experience a therapist has in neurological occupational therapy.
 You could also enquire into how many similar cases they have worked on in the last year and to see examples of people they have helped.
 LSOT’s occupational therapy in London and the South East is well-regarded and highly-trusted, as demonstrated by our testimonials here.

-TYPES OF OCCUPATIONAL THERAPY
+OCCUPATIONAL THERAPY EXPERTISE

 Do all occupational therapists have the same terms and conditions?